Medical conditions can be reported by:

 - Police, courts, concerned citizens and family members - their identity will remain confidential unless they wish to make it known.

-- Physicians, optometrists, occupational therapists and nurse practitioners - they're legally required to report drivers experiencing conditions that make it dangerous for them to operate a vehicle.
+- Physicians, nurse practitioners, occupational therapists, psychologists and optometrists - they're legally required to report drivers experiencing conditions that make it dangerous for them to operate a vehicle.